After the 2002 World Cup, Inter Milan, like the rest of us, were dreaming of a team of Gary Breens.

 Breen scored Ireland's second goal, in a 3-0 win over Saudi Arabia in the 2002 World Cup, and Inter Milan came calling soon after, and allegedly Barcelona too..

-However, speaking on Wednesday to Off The Ball in Vicar Street, he denied that Barcelona had shown interest.
-Inter Milan though had a genuine line of enquiry, but Breen failed his medical test resulting in the contract to fall through.
+Speaking in 2017 at an Off the Ball event in Vicar Street, Breen denied that Barcelona had shown interest.
+Inter Milan though had a genuine line of enquiry - but Breen failed his medical test, resulting in the contract falling through.

 Prior to the Spain Game, I had a agreed a deal with Inter.
 When we got back to Dublin, I flew out to Milan, I had the medical (test), failed the medical, and I still haven’t gotten over it.